Why do you need wireflows vs wireframes?

 Cut Back Errors Significantly

 With better collaboration, it will prevent any significant errors in product design.
-During the wireflow process, if anything is out of place or needs to be changed, it can be done quickly.
+During the wireflow process, it can be done quickly if anything is out of place or needs to be changed.
 With wireflows documenting the entire layout of an app, it may take some time to find the problem.
 The benefit of this is that team members can start from the beginning.

-Learn more about how reducing choices improve UX- Hick’s Law: Reducing Choices For Interface Design
+Learn more- Hick’s Law: Reducing Choices For Interface Design

 Having a better look at everything will fix many problems or risks.
 Stagnant products that have seen no engagement can make the necessary changes.
 It will save them time and money from having to re-design.
 New products can prevent costly re-design and project errors as well.